piskvorky/gensim/README.md

 Support
 ------------

-Ask open-ended or research questions on the [Gensim Mailing List](https://groups.google.com/forum/#!forum/gensim).
+Ask an open-ended or research questions on the [Gensim Mailing List](https://groups.google.com/forum/#!forum/gensim).

 Raise bugs on [Github](https://github.com/RaRe-Technologies/gensim/blob/develop/CONTRIBUTING.md) but **make sure you follow the [issue template](https://github.com/RaRe-Technologies/gensim/blob/develop/ISSUE_TEMPLATE.md)**.
 Issues that are not bugs or fail to follow the issue template will be closed without inspection.